 Christie previously litigated complex property disputes at a Texas-based firm, handling cases in both state and federal court.
 Immediately before joining IJ, Christie clerked for Justice Evan Young of the Texas Supreme Court during his initial term on the bench.

 Christie received her law degree with honors from the University of Texas School of Law in 2015.
 At the same time, she earned a masters degree in public affairs from the University of Texas’s Lyndon B. Johnson School of Public Affairs.
+Her masters degree culminated in creating and teaching a course for the Army War College Fellowship on writing and critical thinking.
 After law school, Christie clerked for Judge Sam Sparks, United States District Judge of the Western District of Texas.
 And, in 2018, Christie was a Pegasus Scholar with the American Inns of Court.

 Christie 's Cases

 New Jersey Parents File Federal Class Action Lawsuit Challenging State’s Secret Retention of Newborn Blood for 23 Years

 Like all new mothers, New Jersey residents Hannah Lovaglio and Erica Jedynak each experienced the usual emotional whirlwind during their pregnancies.
 They had attended prenatal classes, meticulously planned their nurseries, and devoured books on parenting.

 Alek Schott partnered with the Institute for Justice (IJ) to announce a federal lawsuit against Bexar County deputies for illegally stopping him for a traffic violation that he didn’t commit, and then using the stop…